-- 1. Close the fuel shutoff valve located on the fuel strainer mounted to the under side of the fuel tank. - Unscrew the cap ring located on the top of the filter header and remove the plastic center cap and Oring. - Remove the large white volume plug located directly under the center cap in the upper cavity of the filter header.
+- 1. Close the fuel shutoff valve located under the fuel tank. - Unscrew the cap ring located on the top of the filter header and remove the plastic center cap and Oring. - 3.
+Remove the large white volume plug located directly under the center cap in the upper cavity of the filter header.
 Use a small screwdriver (or similar device) to lift the plug part way out of the cavity to assist with its removal.